-We are offering \$35,000,000 of shares of our common stock pursuant to this prospectus.
+We are offering \$ of shares of our common stock to be sold in this offering.

-Our common stock is listed on The NASDAQ Capital Market under the symbol "ASTM."
-On August 27, 2014, the last reported price for our common stock was \$3.96 per share.
+Our common stock is traded on The NASDAQ Capital Market under the symbol "ASTM."
+On August 5, 2014, the last reported price for our common stock was \$3.31 per share.

 Investing in our common stock involves a high degree of risk.
-See "Risk Factors" beginning on page 10.
+See "Risk Factors" beginning on page 8 of this prospectus for a discussion of information that should be considered in connection with an investment in our common stock.